-Overall, higher metropolitan education levels serve as a stay against automation potential—in part because education supports complex, inter-personal work, and in part because educational attainment improves individual and city adaptability in the face of shocks.
+Overall, higher metropolitan education levels serve as a stay against automation potential—in part because education supports complex interpersonal work and in part because educational attainment improves individual and city adaptability in the face of shocks.
 The present automation data fits that story.
-As is visible in the nearby scatterplot, the higher a metro’s share of workers with at least a bachelor’s degree (2016) the lower is its share of employment in high-risk occupations—meaning those roles with at least 70 percent of their current tasks being automatable in the future.
-Along these the lines, highly educated metros like Washington, D.C. and San Jose, Calif. have some of the lowest shares of their employment slotted into occupations with high automation risk, while metros with low educational attainment like Stockton, Calif.; Lakeland, Fla.; and Las Vegas have as much as twice as much of their workforce in occupations that may be poised for the most significant disruption.
+As is visible in the nearby scatterplot, the higher a metro area’s share of workers with at least a bachelor’s degree (2016) the lower is its share of employment in high-risk occupations—meaning those roles with at least 70 percent of their current tasks being automatable in the future.
+Highly educated metros like Washington, D.C. and San Jose, Calif. have some of the lowest shares of their employment slotted into occupations with high automation risk, while metros with low educational attainment like Stockton, Calif.; Lakeland, Fla.; and Las Vegas have as much as twice as much of their workforce in occupations that may be poised for the most significant disruption.